Hakeem Jeffries launches bid to be Nancy Pelosi's successor

 "Our top non-governmental priority, for the sake of the American people, must be retaking the majority in November 2024," Jeffries wrote.

-After Pelosi announced Thursday that she'd relinquish the leadership role she held for 20 years, the speaker wouldn't say who she'd support to replace her in the November 30 vote.

-But in a sign of Jeffries' emerging power, House Majority Leader Steny Hoyer and House Majority Whip Jim Clyburn quickly endorsed him after announcing they would also step down from their leadership posts.
+In a sign of Jeffries' emerging power, Pelosi, House Majority Leader Steny Hoyer and House Majority Whip Jim Clyburn quickly backed him after announcing they would step down from their leadership posts.

+Pelosi blessed the new trio of leaders expected to succeed them — Jeffries, Massachusetts Rep. Katherine Clark and California Rep. Peter Aguilar — in a statement on Friday.
+The House Democrats' leadership election is on November 30.

+"A new day is dawning — and I am confident that these new leaders will capably lead our Caucus and the Congress," Pelosi said.

-"Speaker Pelosi has left an indelible mark on Congress and the country, and I look forward to her continued service and doing whatever I can to assist our new generation of Democratic leaders, which I hope to be Hakeem Jeffries, Katherine Clark, and Peter Aguilar," said Clyburn in a statement, referring to the New York, Massachusetts and California Democrats.
-Hoyer said Jeffries "will make history for the institution of the House and for our country."
+"Speaker Pelosi has left an indelible mark on Congress and the country, and I look forward to her continued service and doing whatever I can to assist our new generation of Democratic leaders," said Clyburn in a statement.
+And Hoyer said Jeffries "will make history for the institution of the House and for our country."

 At 52, Jeffries would represent a generational change from the current triumvirate of House Democratic leaders, who are three decades older than him.
 He became the chairman of the Democratic caucus in 2019, making him the youngest member serving in leadership.